matthewtherat/esp8266-fota/README.md

 # FOTA
-Formware over the air transmission using easyQ.
+Formware over the air transmission using HTTP Multipart from.